rackerlabs/design-system/_docs/style/spacing.md

 ## Container spacing

 Pages, cards, modals, panels, and option tiles are examples of containers that frame content within a UI.
 By default, apply a square inset of 20px to the top, right, bottom, and left side of the container.
-The 20px is the medium spacing value and you can use smaller or larger spacing, if required.
+The 20px value is the medium spacing value, and you can use smaller or larger spacing, if required.

 {% figure [caption: "Helix containers"] [class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/style/spacing/spacing-container-types.png" width="464"/>